Moduli space of meromorphic differentials with marked horizontal separatrices: Preliminaries

 Let $\gamma$ be a simple closed curve parametrized by the arc length on a translation surface that avoids the singularities.
 Then $t\to \gamma'(t)$ defines a map from $\mathbb{S}^1$ to $\mathbb{S}^1$.
 We denote by $Ind(\gamma)$ the index of this map.

 Assume that the surface has genus one.
-Let $a,b$ be a pair of closed curves representing a symplectic basis of the homology of $S$, then we define the \emph{rotation number} of $S$ as
+Let $(a,b)$ be a pair of closed curves representing a symplectic basis of the homology of $S$, then we define the \emph{rotation number} of $S$ as

-where $n_1,\dots ,n_r$ are the order of zeroes of $S$ and $p_1,\dots ,p_s$ are the order of poles of $S$.
-We can show that it is an invariant of connected components.
+where $n_1,\dots ,n_r$ are the order of zeroes of $S$ and $p_1,\dots ,p_s$ are the degree of poles of $S$.
+We can show that it does not depend on the choice of $(a,b)$ and hence is an invariant of connected components.
 We have the following result.